awsdocs/amazon-route53-docs/doc_source/domain-transfer-to-route-53.md

 **Why transfer DNS first?**

 Some registrars provide free DNS service when you purchase a domain registration\.
 When you transfer the registration, the previous registrar will not renew your domain registration and might disable DNS service for the domain as soon as they receive a request from Route 53 to transfer the domain\.
-For more information, see [Migrating DNS Service for an Existing Domain to Amazon Route 53Migrating DNS Service for an Existing Domain to Route 53](MigratingDNS.md)\.
+For more information, see [Making Amazon Route 53 the DNS Service for an Existing DomainMaking Route 53 the DNS Service for an Existing Domain](MigratingDNS.md)\.

 **Important**
 If the registrar for your domain is also the DNS service provider for the domain and you don't transfer DNS service to another provider, your website, email, and the web applications associated with the domain might become unavailable\.